-An e-copy of the term paper needs to be submitted to turnitin.
-The turnitin link is available on the moodle course webpage.
-Students who do not want their work submitted to turnitin must, by the end of the second class, consult with the instructor to make alternate arrangements
+The University has subscribed to the Turnitin service which helps professors identify internet plagiarism and helps students maintain academic integrity.
+The work submitted by students in this course will be submitted to Turnitin.
+Students who do not want their work submitted to this plagiarism detection service must, by the end of the second class, consult with the instructor to make alternate arrangements